-There is no right of appeal if the HO refuses an application under s57 of the Nationality, Immigration and Asylum Act 2002.
-Section 57 allows the HO to refuse an application for support if it is not satisfied that the information provided by the applicant is complete or accurate, or that the applicant is co-operating with HO enquiries for further information.
+5 Nationality, Immigration and Asylum Act 2002 s55

+6 R (Limbuela and others (Shelter intervener)) v SSHD [2005] UKHL 66 an application for support if it is not satisfied that the information provided by the applicant is complete or accurate, or that the applicant is co-operating with HO enquiries for further information.
 Section 57 only applies to s95 support applications.
+See our 2016 briefing note on s57 for more details.